Tushar00728/Azureprojectdeploy/README.md

 14. target - have disease or not (1=yes, 0=no) (= the predicted attribute)****

-The app is deployed on using Azure: http://heartdiseasepred.azurewebsites.net/
+The app is deployed on Azure: http://heartdiseasepred.azurewebsites.net/